MITComputationalCamera/LightFields/README.md

 - A) Digitally focus at infinity (simply take the average of all photos)
 - B) Digitally focus on back plane (simply shift some and average)
-- C) Digitally focus on front plane (simply shift more and average) This is the key part of this assignment: The Output2 should demonstrate a see-thru effects.
+- C) Digitally focus on front plane (simply shift more and average) This is the key part of this assignment: The Task B (Output 2) should demonstrate a see-thru effects.

 Part 2: OPTIONAL Extra Credit (+8pts)